The best virtual debit cards in Singapore for 2024

 Revolut

-Revolut has a selection of account types, from a free standard plan to the top tier Metal plan which costs 19.99 SGD a month.
+Revolut has a selection of account types, from a standard plan with no monthly fees to the top tier Metal plan which costs 19.99 SGD a month.
 All accounts have the option of a virtual card - and you can even choose between permanent virtual cards and single-use virtual cards, which are used for online shopping only.
-Revolut accounts can hold and exchange 25+ currencies, and all account tiers have some fee free currency conversion.
-Once you exhaust your plan’s free conversion limit, fair usage fees apply - but this can still mean lower fees for international spending compared to using your bank.
+Revolut accounts can hold and exchange 25+ currencies, and all account tiers have some weekday currency conversion which uses the Revolut exchange rate with no extra fee.
+Once you exhaust your plan’s no fee conversion limit, fair usage fees apply.

 Read a complete Revolut review here